C-REX® LapAid® and C-REX® RectoAid®

 For how long time does the anastomotic ring stay in the body?

-A: The rings are naturally expelled with faeces 10 ± 2 days
+A: The ring is naturally expelled with faeces approx. 10 days

 after the surgery.